greimel/macro-inequality/content/index.md

 layout: "md.jlmd"
 ---

-# _Topics in Distributional Macroeconomics_
+# _Macroeconomics and Inequality_

- This website hosts some of the material for the PhD-level course _Topics in Distributional Macroeconomics_ at the Tinbergen Institute Amsterdam.
-The corresponding Github repository is [here](https://github.com/greimel/distributional-macroeconomics).
+ This website hosts some of the material for the MSc-level course _Macroeconomics and Inequality_ at the At the University of Vienna.
+The corresponding Github repository is [here](https://github.com/greimel/macro-inequality).

- The first edition of the course was in Spring 2022.
-Nevertheless, much of the material is unfinished.
+The course is in its first edition in Spring 2025.
+It builds on a PhD-level course I have given at the Tinbergen Institute Amsterdam 2022–2024.

 > **Acknowledgement** \\
 > The design of this website is based on _**Computational Thinking**, a live online Julia/Pluto textbook._ [(computationalthinking.mit.edu)](https://computationalthinking.mit.edu)